Student bus pass guide

 As an example, in West Scotland, you can buy a Unirider pass for four or 13-week periods.
 Prices for four-week passes in West Scotland vary from £41 for travel within Glasgow, to £138 for travel between South Ayrshire and Glasgow.

-Comparing that to South Wales, you can get Unirider bus passes for each uni term – a ticket for your second term in 2020 (6th January–3rd April) without a mytravelpass costs £121.49 for Cardiff, and it's the same for Newport.
-But, for the South Wales pass without a mytravelpass, it'll cost you £295.49.
+Comparing that to South Wales, you can get Unirider bus passes for each uni term – a ticket for your second term in 2021 without a mytravelpass would cost £119.49 for Cardiff, and the same for Newport.
+But, for the South Wales pass without a mytravelpass, it would cost you £277.99.

 Have a look on their website to find the prices for your local area.